 Return value

-The function returns a string containing the extracted data from the specified path within the structured content.
+A string containing the value extracted from the specified path within the structured content.

 JSON Example